 The Trauma Hemostasis and Oxygenation Research (THOR) Network including the 75th Ranger Regiment, NORNAVSOF, and others have led the way in re-implementing type-O, low titer fresh whole blood far forward with the Ranger type-O Low titer(ROLO) program.
 Continue reading “Podcast Episode 36: ROLO to SOLO: The Logistics of Fresh Whole Blood Transfusion”

 Rick Hines has spent the last 20+ years in service to his country much of it deployed to combat zones and other unstable, austere environments and is dedicated to improving SOF Medicine.
 He made it a point to spend a fair amount of time with surgical teams when possible and has gained quite a bit of real world knowledge that we hope to pass on to a wider audience here.
 Continue reading “Podcast Episode 33: TIVA: Another Look at Pre-Hospital Analgesia and Sedation”

-In this live recording guest lecturer COL Missy Givens, shares the CBRNe knowledge she has learned working (among many other … Continue reading Podcast Episode 31: CBRN for Dummies By COL Missy Givens
+In this live recording, guest lecturer COL Missy Givens shares the CBRNe knowledge she has learned while working as a clinical … Continue reading Podcast Episode 31: CBRN for Dummies By COL Missy Givens